 Supporting the Afghan police force

 As of 1 January 2015, Afghanistan assumed responsibility for security for the whole of the country and its population.
 In order to be able to live up to this responsibility and ensure a safe environment for reconstruction, a functioning and reliable Afghan police force is indispensable.
 Strengthening and further developing the police force that has been established and trained in recent years therefore remains one of the key priorities of the German Government, the European Union and the international community.
 Consultancy, training, literacy courses, infrastructure, maintenance and the provision of equipment are the cornerstones of German and international assistance.
-Substantial investments – and considerable achievements – have been made in all areas.
+Substantial investments – and considerable progress – have been made in all areas.

-Germany’s bilateral engagement here focuses on the German Police Project Team (GPPT), which supports the police training system in particular.
+Germany’s bilateral engagement here focuses on the German Police Project Team (GPPT), whose main task is to support the police training system.
 To this end, Germany has built four Police Training Centres (PTCs) – in Mazar-e-Sharif, Kunduz, Faizabad and Kabul – which have a total capacity of 2100 trainees and were handed over to the Afghan National Police between 2012 and 2014.
 The GPPT’s work now focuses on providing advice to key functionaries in Afghanistan’s Ministry of the Interior, the National Police Academy and the PTC in Mazar-e-Sharif.
-In addition, targeted further-training measures are being conducted for those entrusted with special tasks, e.g. the border police at the Kabul and Mazar-e-Sharif airports, and mentoring measures involving German police agencies are being expanded.
+In addition, targeted further-training measures are being conducted for those entrusted with special tasks, e.g. the border police at Kabul and Mazar-e-Sharif airports, and mentoring measures involving German police agencies are being expanded.

 Culture and education

-The resumption of cultural relations in 2002 was able to draw on a well-established network of dedicated Germans and Afghans, and the traditional cooperation between schools, universities and other cultural institutions has been revived.
+When cultural relations were resumed in 2002 it was possible to draw on a well-established network of dedicated Germans and Afghans, and to revive the traditional cooperation between schools, universities and other cultural institutions.
 With donations of several million euros a year, Germany is making an important contribution to cultural reconstruction in Afghanistan.
-These funds are being used inter alia to support the highly regarded Amani Secondary School for Boys, the Aysha-e-Durani Secondary School for Girls and the Lycée Jamhuriat (a secondary business school for girls) as well as the academic rehabilitation of Afghanistan’s universities through bilateral university cooperation projects and scholarships.
+Among other things, these funds are being used to support the highly regarded Amani Secondary School for Boys, the Aysha-e-Durani Secondary School for Girls and the Lycée Jamhuriat (a secondary business school for girls), as well as the academic rehabilitation of Afghanistan’s universities through bilateral university cooperation projects and scholarships.